pantheon-systems/documentation/source/content/guides/drupal-9-migration/06-build-tools-to-d9-build-tools.md

 # Drupal 9 requires 7.3 or higher
 # If your code isn't ready for 7.4 you
-# may need to back this off until 7.3.
+# may need to back this off to 7.3.
 php_version: 7.4

 # Drupal 9 requires a higher version of the db.